christophebedard/email2pr/README.md

 ## Limitations

 * Does not support creating a PR from multiple patches/emails.
-* No feedback after sending the patch by email.
+* No feedback after sending the patch by email (unless you have access to the `email2pr` output directly).